Krassnig/CodeDraw/INTRODUCTION.md

 Rectangular Shapes like the Square have their starting point in the top left corner of their shape.
 Circular Shapes have their starting point in their center.

+Rectangular shapes can be drawn with *drawSquare*, *fillSquare*, *drawRectangle* and *fillRectangle*.

+Circular shapes can be drawn with *drawCircle*, *fillCircle*, *drawEllipse* and *fillEllipse*.

+Partial circular shapes can be drawn with *drawArc*, *drawPie*, *fillPie*.
+Pie and arc start at the 12 o'clock position offset by the startRadians parameter.
+The total length of the pie and arc is defined by the sweepRadians parameter.

+Triangles can be drawn with *drawTriangle* and *fillTriangle*.

+Polygons can be drawn with *drawPolygon* and *fillPolygon*.

+## Drawing Images

+*drawImage* can be used to draw images from file to the CodeDraw canvas.
+A path to the image file can be passed to drawImage.
+Optionally, width and height parameters can be passed to *drawImage* to rescale the image.

+## Drawing Text

+*drawText* can be used to draw Text.
+To modify font properties such a text size, font type and font weight CodeDraw has a textFormat property.
+The textFormat property can be accessed through *getTextFormat* and *setTextFormat*.

 ## Animations

 Animation are created by drawing a "frame" and then waiting a certain period of time, then drawing another frame and so on.
+Before each frame is drawn the *clear*-method is called to clear the entire canvas.
 The example below draws a clock, and every time the loop goes for another iteration, it adds another 1/60th to the process of the clock.
 By giving show a number as an argument you can instruct CodeDraw to wait before continuing